Accessory Dwelling Units

 For more information, contact us at 1.877.283.0698.

-An ADU is a structure that is permitted as an accessory dwelling unit by the local jurisdiction and is intended to be used as living quarters.
+An ADU is a structure that permits with the local jurisdiction as an accessory dwelling for intended use as living quarters.
 To qualify for incentives, the ADU must receive an EPS and:

 - Have its own USPS mailing address separate from the main residence

-- Be intended for use as a primary residence
+- Be intended to be used as a primary residence, not a short-term rental property

 - Establish project eligibility (see Eligibility tab).